RosanaFSS/AWS-Cloud-Solutions-Architect-Journey/A.md

 <h2 align="left"><code>Cloud Computing</code> ➡️ is the on-demand delivery of IT resources with primarily pay-as-you-go pricing.</h2>

+<h2 align="left"><code>Regions</code> ➡️ are geographic locations worldwide where AWS hosts its data centers.
+AWS Region is associated with a geographical name and a Region code.</h2>

 <br><br>

 | Deployment Models                     |Advantages                        |C                       |D                      |